vuejs/vue-test-utils/docs/en/guides/common-tips.md

 })
 ```

 **Note some plugins, like Vue Router, add read-only properties to the global Vue constructor.
-This makes it impossible to reinstall the plugin on a `localVue` constructor, or add mocks for these properties**
+This makes it impossible to reinstall the plugin on a `localVue` constructor, or add mocks for these read-only properties**

 ## Mocking Injections